 Before your appointment, make a list of:

-- Any signs or symptoms, including any major ones that may seem unrelated to bed-wetting.
+- Any symptoms, including any major ones that may seem unrelated to bed-wetting.
 Consider keeping a diary of your child's bathroom visits and wet and dry nights.
-Note when your child goes to the toilet and whether he or she felt a sense of urgency to urinate.
-Also note how much fluid your child drinks, especially after dinner.
+Note when your child goes to the toilet and whether your child felt a need to pass urine right away.
+Also note how much liquid your child drinks, especially after dinner.

 - Key personal information, including any major stresses or recent life changes.